bolderbrush10/SearchlightAssault/programmer-notes.md

   want the searchlights to boost, so they can fix mod incompatibility issues themselves

 - Mod ourselves into a couple of main-menu screens
-    - Probably want a scene with an SL getting built by a robot, which enables turrets to attack a biter base
+    - Probably want a scene with several SLs getting built by robot, which enables turrets to attack a far biter base
-    - Probably want a scene with a jail break that succeeds
+    - Probably want a scene with a jail break that succeeds (tank that busts through wall, bunch of people on foot follow)
-    - Probably want a scene with a jail break that fails
+    - Probably want a scene with a jail break that fails (car crashes into wall, explodes, people spill out get caught)

 - Move "A neat trick to see if a string ends with a given suffix" somewhere common

-- Make a thumbnail.png

 - Spotlight emits detection info to circuit network